 The server certificate is issued specifically for the domain that the user wants to secure.

-The chain is only trustworthy if it can be traced back without gaps to its origin – the root.
-The signatures for all certificates in the chain up to the root certificate must therefore be checked and confirmed.
-The root certificates of the most important root CAs are already stored in many operating systems or browsers.
+The chain is only trustworthy if you can trace it back without gaps to its origin – the root.
+This means that you must check and confirm the signatures of all certificates in the chain up to the root certificate.
+Many operating systems and browsers already store the root certificates of major root CAs.
 This makes it easier and faster to trace the certificate chains later.

 Errors in the certificate chain therefore lead to problems.
 A certification path is faulty, for example, when